 - You have the right to keep and use personal clothing and possessions, unless this infringes on others' rights or is medically or therapeutically contraindicated.

-- You have a right to receive medical treatment, regardless of age, race, ethnicity, religion, culture, language, physical or mental disability, socioeconomic status, sex, sexual orientation and gender identity or expression or the source of payment for your care.
+- You have a right to receive medical treatment, regardless of age, race, ethnicity, religion, culture, language, physical or mental disability, socioeconomic status, sex, sexual orientation and gender identity, expression of cultural beliefs, or the source of payment for your care.

 - You have the right to be well-informed about your illness, possible treatments and likely outcome and to discuss this information with your care providers.

 - You have the right to expect quick response to reports of pain.

 - You have the right to receive information in a manner that meets your individual needs.

 - You have the right to ask your physicians, nurses and other caregivers questions about the care you receive.

 - You have the right to obtain the name, position and professional relationship of all individuals who are treating you.

 - You have the right to receive visitors as designated by you; as well as the right to deny any or all visitors.
 You also have the right to be informed of any restrictions/limitations that are placed on your visitation rights; these limitations/restrictions may be made by the hospital in order to protect your health and safety of all patients.
 The hospital does not restrict, limit or deny visitation privileges on the basis of race color, national origin, religion, sex, gender identity, sexual orientation or disability.